wix-incubator/node-workshop/01-tutorial-code/README.md

 # Tutorial Code
-This is the code seen in the tutorial part of the workshop.
+This section contains the code seen in the tutorial part of the workshop.

 It is divided into three parts: